Contact Sports and Kids: How to Keep Your Children Safe

-Each year, about 3.5 million children younger than age 15 visit the doctor's office or hospital for sports-related injuries.
-Kids are more susceptible to sports injuries than adults because they are still growing and developing.
+Each year, more than 2.6 million children, 19 years old and younger, visit the emergency department for both recreation and sports-related injuries.
+Kids are at greater risk than adults for sports injuries because they are still growing and developing.

 The risk for injury is even greater if the child plays a contact sport such as basketball, football, or soccer.

-To help youngsters avoid injury, make sure they follow these golden rules:
+To help kids and teens avoid injury, make sure they follow these rules: